Orange (Al Stewart album)

 Orange is the fourth studio album by Al Stewart, originally released in 1972, and re-released in 1996 and 2007 on CD.
 Generally regarded as a 'transitional album' between the confessional folk sounds of his first three albums and the historically themed albums of his more successful mid-1970s period, the album includes Rick Wakeman on piano as well as future Elvis Costello and the Attractions bassist Bruce Thomas.
 The album also included one of the very few cover versions recorded by Stewart, Bob Dylan's "I Don't Believe You".
+In a 2024 interview, Wakeman called Orange a "forgotten album," noting that he "just loved" the song "The News from Spain."

 Track listing

 All tracks composed by Al Stewart except where noted.